vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

       of this parameter mirrors the equivalent one in the "warnings" module.

-      The fourth keyword argument is *extra* which can be used to pass a dictionary which is used to populate the __dict__ of the "LogRecord" created for the logging event with user-defined attributes.
+      The fourth keyword argument is 	- extra* which can be used to pass a dictionary which is used to populate the __dict__ of the "LogRecord" created for the logging event with user-defined attributes.
 These custom attributes can then be used as you